 Using Single Sign-On

 All created applications have single sign-on capabilities by default, because their User Provider module is set to Users.
-However, if you are using a different User Provider:
+You can also use a different User Provider.

 In a Single Sign-On scenario, check out your unified modules in Service Center: edit a module and select the Single Sign-On tab to see the User Provider module and User Subscriber modules.